On the growth of the Floer barcode: Definitions and results

 We prove this proposition in Section \ref{sec:pf-prop-gamma}.
 Note that having more than $\dim \H_*(M)$ hyperbolic periodic points, or more than any fixed number of hyperbolic periodic points, is an open property in $C^1$-topology.
 By the Conley conjecture \cite{FH, Gi:CC, SZ} every Hamiltonian diffeomorphism $\varphi$ of a positive genus surface $\Sigma_{g\geq 1}$ has infinitely many periodic points.
-Roughly, at least half of these periodic points are hyperbolic if $\varphi$ is strongly non-degenerate which is the case $C^\infty$-generically.
+By the Lefschetz formula, roughly speaking, at least half of these periodic points are hyperbolic if $\varphi$ is strongly non-degenerate which is the case $C^\infty$-generically (recall that, in dimension two, an elliptic or a negative hyperbolic fix point has Lefschetz index 1 and a positive hyperbolic one has index $-1$).
 Hence we have: \begin{Corollary} There exists a $C^1$-open neighborhood $U \subset \Ham(\Sigma_{g \geq 1}, \omega)$ of the set of strongly non-degenerate Hamiltonian diffeomorphisms of $\Sigma_{g \geq 1}$ such that the sequence $\gamma\big(\varphi^k\big)$, $k\in\N$, is bounded away from zero for every $\varphi \in U$.
 In particular, this sequence is bounded away from zero $C^\infty$-generically. \end{Corollary}

 \begin{Remark} For a strongly non-degenerate Hamiltonian diffeomorphism $\varphi$ of $M=S^2$, the sequence $\gamma\big(\varphi^k\big)$ is not bounded away from zero if and only if $\varphi$ is a pseudo-rotation.
 Indeed, this sequence contains a subsequence converging to zero for all, not necessarily non-degenerate, pseudo-rotations of $\CP^n$; see \cite{GG:PR}.
-In the opposite direction, when $M=S^2$, the existence of one positive hyperbolic periodic point is enough to bound the sequence $\gamma(\varphi^k)$ away from zero.
-Hence, more generally, without any non-degeneracy assumption, if this is not the case for $\varphi$, then all periodic points of $\varphi$ are elliptic.
-For strongly non-degenerate Hamiltonian diffeomorphisms $\varphi$, this forces $\varphi$ to be a pseudo-rotation. \end{Remark}
+In the opposite direction, when $M=S^2$, the existence of one hyperbolic periodic point is enough to bound the sequence $\gamma(\varphi^k)$ away from zero.
+Strictly speaking, we need a positive hyperbolic periodic point but the positivity can always be achieved up to passing to an even iteration.
+Hence, more generally, without any non-degeneracy assumption, if this is not the case for $\varphi$, then all periodic points of $\varphi$ are elliptic (by our conventions 1 is an elliptic eigenvalue, hence in dimension two, all degenerate fixed points are elliptic).
+For strongly non-degenerate Hamiltonian diffeomorphisms $\varphi$, by the Lefschetz formula, this forces $\varphi$ to be a pseudo-rotation. \end{Remark}

 The conditions of the proposition are satisfied by even a wider margin when $\varphi$ has a hyperbolic invariant set with positive topological entropy.
 (We refer the reader to, e.g., \cite[Sect.\ 6]{KH} for the definition and a detailed discussion of \emph{hyperbolic} invariant sets.
 Here, all such sets are required to be compact by definition.)
 To be more precise, recall that a compact invariant set $K$ of $\varphi$ is said to be \emph{locally maximal} if there exists a neighborhood $U\supset K$ such that $K$ is the maximal invariant subset of $U$ or, in other words, $x\in K$ whenever the entire orbit $\{\varphi^k(x)\mid k\in\Z\}$ through $x$ is contained in $U$.
 For instance, the orbit $K=\{\varphi^k(x)\}$ of a hyperbolic periodic point $x$ is locally maximal.
 By \cite[Thm.\ 3.3]{ACW}, whenever $\varphi$ has a hyperbolic invariant set $K$ it also has a locally maximal hyperbolic invariant set $K'$ with $\htop\big(\varphi|_{K'}\big)$ arbitrarily close to $\htop\big(\varphi|_K\big)$.
 In particular, $\htop\big(\varphi|_{K'}\big)>0$ if $\htop\big(\varphi|_K\big)>0$, and $\varphi|_{K'}$ has infinitely many (hyperbolic) periodic orbits; cf.\ \cite[Thm.\ 18.5.6]{KH}.
 Thus we have proved the following.